jiang-yi-siphty/iOS-App-Security-Assessment-Note/ios_app_security_assessment_procedure.md

 Update the project file, scheme and configuration name in shell script obfuscate_project.sh .

+Do

+	$ ./obfuscate_project
-Do **$ bash obfuscate_project** every time when you want to obfuscate your project.
+every time when you want to obfuscate your project.
 It should be done every release.
 Store the json file containing symbol mapping so you can get the original symbol names in case of a crash. **Rename stored json file with release version number. **

 Build, test and archive your project using Xcode or other tools.